Lets Celebrate your Problems!

 She came to the call very despairing and beating herself up for having “made a mistake” in taking this person on.
 But I thought this was fantastic!

-You see I could clearly remember where she’d been the first time we spoke, less than a year ago.
-At that time she had no clients, a huge amount of self-doubt and was questioning whether this was even the right business for her.
+You see I could clearly remember where she’d been when she started working with me, less than a year before.
+At that time she had zero clients, a huge amount of self-doubt and was questioning whether this was even the right business for her.
 She had realised that not being able to sell was the missing piece standing in the way of her winning business but she was terrified.
 During our consultation call (aka sales conversation) she was in tears as she told me she didn’t believe she could ever learn to sell and therefore could never make her business work.

 Fast forward a year, and here she is a force to be reckoned with.
 Not only does she love sales but she’s pretty darned good at it.
 So much so that she’s won so much new business it no longer makes sense for her to do the business development – hence the new sales person.
 So she’d gone out and advertised, interviewed, hired and trained this guy in how to sell her particular products and services.